nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The constructor for `ExtractCommand` will then be called and the `TEXT_SUBJECT` which is `CS2113T Quiz` will be stored in that instance of ExtractCommand.

 Step 2.
 Next, `ExtractCommand#execute()` is called from the main.
 This method will call `ExtractCommand#receiveTextBody()` which will let the user enter any text and only ends once the user types `extractend` on a new line.
 The user may then input a text copied from email, for example `The quiz will be on October 8 2020 or 9th October at 4pm or 5pm.
-The zoom link is at nus-sg.zoom.com`.
+The zoom link is at https://nus-sg.zoom.com`.
 After going to the next line, the user has to type `extractend`.
 This is saved as the `textBody` in this instance of `ExtractCommand`.

 Step 3.
 The `textBody` is then used in multiple methods.
 These include `ExtractCommand#detectZoomLink()`, `ExtractCommand#detectDate()` and `ExtractCommand#detectTime()` which will use Regex patterns to find and match dates, times and zoom links.

 Step 4. `ExtractCommand#verifyDate()` and `ExtractCommand#verifyTime()` will be called which will return dates and times that are valid.
+In this case, it will detect the 2 dates, 2 timings and 1 zoom link above.

 Step 5. `ExtractCommand#chooseZoomLink()`, `ExtractCommand#chooseDate()` and `ExtractCommand#chooseTime()` will be called and will print out a list of valid zoom links/dates/times and allow the user to input the number of the link/date/time they want to select it.